 Simultaneous submissions will not be considered.
 All simultaneous submissions will be recycled without reply.
-Because of our current backlog, expect processing time to be around four to six months.
+Because of our current backlog, expect processing time to be around seven to nine months.
 Any questions or comments can be e-mailed to the fiction director at email@example.com.

 Submissions may be sent to the following address with the appropriate genre in the attention line (fiction director or poetry director):